Users and Usage Statistics API

 Endpoints

-URL | HTTP Method | Description |
+| URL | HTTP Method | Description |

 /users |

 GET | Retrieves a list of users.
-Supports query parameters like limit for pagination or filtering.
-Example 2 |
+Supports query parameters such as limit for pagination.
+See Example 2 |

-/users/{userID} |
+/users/{userId} |

-GET | Retrieves the details of a specific user by their ID.
-Example 3 |
+GET | Retrieves all the details of a specific user by their ID.
+See Example 3 |

 /usage-statistics/active-users |

-GET | Retrieves data or a count of currently active users in the system.
-Example 1 |
+GET | Returns the count of currently active users to monitor environment size.
+See Example 1 |

 Examples

-Example 1: Getting Active Users Count via Script Call
+Example 1: Getting Active Users Count

 curl -X GET "[Main API Domain]/api/v2/usage-statistics/active-users" \